TheGreatRambler/betterterrain.js/README.md

     b: "J",		    // biome name
     i: "F",	       	    // name of item produced by structure, if applicable
-    s: "house"		    // name of structure returned, if applicable }
+    s: "house"		    // name of structure returned, if applicable
+    e: "dog"                // name of the entity, if applicable }
 */
 ```